Pega-ModernDataStorageTechnologies/slides/README.md

 | 1:00 - 2:40    | Design **Nerby Friends** app |
 | 2:40 - 3:00    | Summary & Closing Remarks |

+# Design Nerby Friends app

+Imagine you are a software engineer in famous big tech company.
+There is an idea to bring new feature to the messaging application named "Nearby Friends".
+For opt-in users who grants permission to their location, the mobile application will show a list of friends who are geographically nearby.

+## Functional requirements
+* Users should be able to see nearby friends on their mobile apps.
+* Each entry in the nearby friend list has a distance and a timestamp indicating when the distance was last updated.
+* Nearby friend lists should be updated every few seconds.

+## Back-of-the-envelope estimation

+...

+## High-level Design

+...

 ---
 # Meet your hosts